Hopper-Like Growth of Higher-Order Topological Insulators

-as shown in Fig.~\ref{fig:energy_change}(a-c).
-Here, $\mu_s$ is the chemical potential of the solid phase, $\Delta n_s$ ($\Delta n_t$) is the change in $n_s$ ($n_t$) during the deposition of an atom, and $\Delta n_b$ indicates the changes of the number of dangling bonds in the deposition of an atom, which we explain later.
+from the numerical result~[Fig.~\ref{fig:energy_change}] in End Matter.
+Here, $\mu_s$ is the chemical potential of the solid phase, $\Delta n_s$ ($\Delta n_t$) is the change in $n_s$ ($n_t$) during the deposition of an atom, and $\Delta n_b$ indicates the changes of the number of missing neighbors (or dangling bonds) in the deposition of an atom, which we explain later.
 The parameters $e_s$, $e_t$, and $e_b$ are fitting parameters.
-Then $e_s$ ($e_t$) represents the energies of an in-gap state induced by the single (triple) Wannier orbitals, and $e_b$ represents the energy of a dangling bond.
-Here, we explain the definition of the dangling bond in our model.
-If one adjacent site of an atom is not occupied by another atom, we regard the bond between these two sites to be a dangling bond [green segments in Fig.~\ref{fig:energy_change}(d-f)] \cite{saito1996book,jeong1999steps,gilmer_simulation_2003,huang2008statistical} because our model has hoppings along the $x$ and $y$ directions.
-Thus, the change in the number of dangling bonds $\Delta n_b$ upon deposition of an atom at $(x,y)$ depends on how many of its four nearest-neighbor sites $(x\pm1,y)$, $(x,y\pm1)$ are already occupied: $\Delta n_b=2$ when one is occupied [Fig.~\ref{fig:energy_change}(d)], $\Delta n_b=0$ when two are occupied [Fig.~\ref{fig:energy_change}(e)], and $\Delta n_b=-2$ when three are occupied [Fig.~\ref{fig:energy_change}(f)].
+Then $e_s$ ($e_t$) represents the energies of an in-gap state induced by the single (triple) Wannier orbitals, and $e_b$ represents the energy associated with undercoordination.
+Here, we explain the definition of the number of missing neighbors in our model.
+If one adjacent site of an atom is not occupied by another atom, we regard the adjacent site to be a missing neighbor [Fig.~\ref{fig:wc_corner}(e-g)] \cite{saito1996book,jeong1999steps,gilmer_simulation_2003,huang2008statistical} because our model has hoppings along the $x$ and $y$ directions.
+Thus, the change in the number of missing neighbors $\Delta n_b$ upon deposition of an atom at $(x,y)$ depends on how many of its four nearest-neighbor sites $(x\pm1,y)$, $(x,y\pm1)$ are already occupied: $\Delta n_b=2$ when one is occupied [Fig.~\ref{fig:wc_corner}(e)], $\Delta n_b=0$ when two are occupied [Fig.~\ref{fig:wc_corner}(f)], and $\Delta n_b=-2$ when three are occupied [Fig.~\ref{fig:wc_corner}(g)].
 The first and second terms in Eq.~(\ref{eq:energy_change_approx}) are typically included in the theories of growth of covalent crystals in the previous works \cite{gilmer_simulation_2003, PhysRevB.29.328, PhysRevA.38.2447, PhysRevA.40.3408}.
-In contrast, the third and fourth terms are newly added terms characteristic of obstructed atomic insulators (see Supplemental Material Sec.~III for the formulae of $\Delta n_s$ and $\Delta n_t$).
+In contrast, the third and fourth terms are newly added terms characteristic of the OAI (see \SM~Sec.~III for the formulae of $\Delta n_s$ and $\Delta n_t$~\cite{sup1}).